-The weekend of 23/24 August 2025 was very much focused on Michael Dwyer, as the people of West Wicklow marked the 200th anniversary of his death.
-On Saturday 23 August, Arklow Municipal District hosted a full programme of interesting lectures on various aspects of Michael Dwyer’s life and legacy.
+The weekend of 23rd and 24th August 2025 was very much focused on Michael Dwyer, as the people of West Wicklow marked the 200th anniversary of his death.
+On Saturday 23 August, Arklow Municipal District hosted a full programme of lectures on various aspects of Dwyer’s life and legacy.
 The speakers included Ruan O’Donnell, Carmel O’Toole, Joan Kavanagh and Perry McIntyre.
 The event was attended by a number of WWHS members.
 One of the highlights of the day involved the unveiling of a beautiful plaque made of stained glass and granite at Glenmalure.
-The commemorative piece was created by Irish glass artist Bianca Divito and combines glass, stone, land and memory together in a fitting tribute to a key figure in the history and folklore of West Wicklow.
-Day two of Michael Dwyer 200 a tour of sites around West Wicklow associated with Dwyer.
-The afternoon included a visit to Dunlavin where our treasurer Chris Lawlor provided a fascinating lecture on Michael Dwyer’s life at Dunlavin library to an audience of approximately 60 people from Ireland, America and Dwyer’s direct descendants from Australia.
+The commemorative piece was created by Irish glass artist Bianca Divito and combines glass, stone, land and memory together in a fitting tribute to a key figure in the history and folklore of the region.
+Day two of Michael Dwyer 200 consisted of a tour of sites around West Wicklow associated with Dwyer.
+The afternoon included a visit to Dunlavin where our treasurer Chris Lawlor provided a fascinating lecture on Dwyer’s life to an audience of approximately 60 people from Ireland, America and Dwyer’s direct descendants from Australia.

 Photo: The commemorative plaque, which depicts the Glenmalure valley, is situated on Drumgoff Bridge.